medizininformatik-initiative/kerndatensatzmodul-person/ImplementationGuide-2.x-EN/TechnischeImplementierung/PatientInPatient-en.md

 This profile describes a patient in the medical informatics initiative.

-It should be noted that no specifications are made for mapping a pseudonymized patient.
-In the future, specifications may arise in this regard through other core data set modules.

 @```
 from StructureDefinition where url = 'https://www.medizininformatik-initiative.de/fhir/core/modul-person/StructureDefinition/Patient' select Name: name, Canonical: url
 ```